 Spread bush mulch - a mix of chipped gum leaves, bark and branches - over bush gardens.
-It will lock in soil moisture and keep out weeds if spread to a depth of 10cm.
+It will lock in soil moisture and keep out weeds if spread to a

 Plant a colourful carpet of wildflowers such as everlasting daisies, fan flowers, flannel flowers and swan river daisies.